 The plugin system supports multiple types of plugins (connectors, codecs, etc), so there’s actually a specific macro and data structure for each of them.

-proper plugin that is supposed to work, with the name plugin-metronome
+Apart from the examples listed in the “Error Handling” section, I’ve created a proper plugin that is supposed to work, with the name plugin-metronome

-supposed to implement the
+.
+It was supposed to implement the metronome

-but I’ve decided to just leave that for the next post.
-I’d rather spend my time
+connector, but I’ve decided to just leave that for the next post.
+I’d rather spend my time writing the real-life example with the abi_stable

-version, because it’s what
+version, because it’s what we’ll end up using.

-10. Conclusion
+Conclusion

-with lots of decisions to make, and plenty of pitfalls.
-This is why I’d love to
+This article has covered a lot of questions that one may encounter when trying to use dynamic loading for a plugin system.
+It’s definitely a complicated task with lots of decisions to make, and plenty of pitfalls.
+This is why I’d love to try abi_stable

-in detail, which would let us do the same things but without a
+in detail, which would let us do the same things but without a line of unsafe

 .